Desert Road is a rather remote drive of NZ

 When was Desert Road NZ built?

-Is the Desert Road open?
+Is Desert Road open?

-The drive tops out at 1.078m (3,536ft) above the sea level.
-At this elevation, the Desert Road is the point on the New Zealand state highway network.
-The road is closed for short periods most winters with barriers arms due to severe snow storms and icy road conditions.
-The winds not only dry the desert but blast exposed plants, causing wind-burn at any time of the year and often freeze-burn during the cold months.
+The drive tops out at 1,078m (3,536ft) above sea level.
+At this elevation, the Desert Road is said to be the highest point on the New Zealand state highway network.
+The road is closed for short periods most winters with barrier arms due to severe snowstorms and icy road conditions.
 The winds can be brutally cold and will whip off the mountains and through any unprotected places like a frozen knife.

 Is Desert Road worth it?

 Plan about 60-70 minutes to complete the drive without any stops.
 However, it’ll take longer as this is an unforgettable road trip with amazing landscapes and incredible scenery.
-Along the way you'll enjoy amazing views of Tongariro National Park's volcanoes.
+Along the way, you'll enjoy amazing views of Tongariro National Park's volcanoes.
 The Black Gate of Mordor from the Lord of the Rings films was shot here.